 Scientists once believed that genes were fixed from the moment of conception but research since 2004 has demonstrated that genes can be turned on or off and are subject to environmental influences such as nutrition, stress and emotions.

 Epigenetics literally means “ On Top of the Gene” ,so the DNA that you have inherited remains in the same sequence but these other factors such as nutrition and the chemicals produced by stress and emotions determine whether that gene that you have inherited is expressed and the disease manifest.

 Epigenetics internationally, is an emerging science, following the completion of the mapping of the human genome, scientists are gathering increasing evidence that nutritional factors in particular can affect the expression of the gene.
-In order to understand how a gene can be expressed, examine the picture below.
 (Source Wikipedia)

 You can see from the diagram how the DNA is actually coiled around 4 proteins called histones, or more specifically Histone H2A, Histone H2B, Histone 3 and Histone 4 .Two layers, each of four histones form a mass of eight histones called a Nucleosome.

 Each histone has a loose end or “tail” to which certain chemicals can attach which alter how tightly coiled the DNA is around the histone.
 So long as the DNA remains tightly coiled, the gene may not be expressed.
 The DNA needs outside instruction from carbon and hydrogen compounds called acetyl and methyl groups.
 These chemical tags can attach themselves to the tails of these histones to effect what happens to the DNA.
 The 2 most common chemical tags have the following effects.

 • Methylation of Histone H3 This means a carbon and hydrogen combination, CH3 attaches to tail of histone 3 and bind the DNA to the histone tightly preventing gene expression.